 Loving our neighbour is at the heart of our Mission & Service: together, we support global partnerships, community outreach, and human rights across Canada and around the world.
 Your gifts for the Mission & Service of The United Church of Canada make a better world possible and bring hope for the future.

 Thursdays, 12 – 1 pm

-We are grateful to the City of North Vancouver, the United Way of the Lower Mainland, and the New Horizons for Seniors Program for their generous financial support of our food program.
-Thank you, too, to Cobs Bread, Westlynn Bakery, and the Salvation Army for donating food every week for distribution.
+We are grateful to the City of North Vancouver, the District of North Vancouver and New Horizons for Seniors for their generous financial support of our food program.
+Thank you, too, to Cobs Bread, Westlynn Bakery, and the Salvation Army for donating food every week.

 Tuesdays, 11:00 am – 1:00 pm

 Co-sponsored by St. Andrew’s and Harvest Project.
 At this two-hour drop-in program, volunteers welcome folks to share a cup of coffee and discuss their immediate food needs.
 Volunteers then provide information about available resources for food, shelter, assistance, and engagement in North Vancouver.
 A free bag of emergency groceries is provided to everyone.